-- 561 Environmental Awareness (Such as but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. Tree planting on city property, roadways, parks, etc. - B. Home landscaping - C. Composting - 562 Production and Marketing (such as but not limited to:) - A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - 563 Experimental Horticulture (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. "Science Fair" type of exhibit involving experimental work with plants - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices - 564 Horticultural Project Exhibits (such as, but not limited to:) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. How to propagate plants - B. How to force spring bulbs - C. How to start seeds - D. How to graft cacti - E. How to dry herbs
+561 Environmental Awareness: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include:

+- a.
+Tree planting on city property, roadways, parks, etc.

+- b.
+Home landscaping

+- Composting

+562 Production and Marketing: Examples include:

+- Vegetable garden planted for home and/or market use. - The planting, production, or management of fruit plantings. - The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials.

+563 Experimental Horticulture: Note: a one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include:

-Cooperative Extension Service Agriculture and Natural Resources Family and Consumer Sciences 4-H Youth Development Community and Economic Development Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-University of Kentucky, Kentucky State University, U.S. Department of Agriculture, and Kentucky Counties, Cooperating.
+- "Science fair" type of exhibit involving experimental work with plants - Comparison of different varieties of vegetables or annual flowers b. - Comparison of mulching or other cultural practices and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status physical or mental disability or reprisal or retaliation for prior civil rights activity.
+Reasonable accommodation of disability may be available with prior notice.
+Program information may be made available in languages other than English.
+University of Kentucky, Kentucky State University, U.S. Department of Agriculture, and Kentucky Counties, Cooperating